EUROPEAN UNIVERSITY CYPRUS LIBRARY

 The Library of European University Cyprus for over 30 years has strived to maintain not only a level of academic excellence but also of flexibility in order to be among the first to adopt to the changes that take place in regards to traditional teaching and teaching methodology.
 It is due to this flexibility why the library of European University Cyprus (as Cyprus College) first offered online access to a Library webpage in Cyprus and through the webpage to thousands of other sites.
 Additionally, the library added its first electronic journals database in 1996 (Gale’s SearchBank/Infotrac) and was one of the first to offer in Cyprus access to Proquest’s ABI/Inform and Emerald’s Management Insight through its internet facilities.

 The Library is located on the 2nd floor of the South Block Building.
-It occupies three quarters of the floor and has a total area of 1300 square meters.
+It occupies the whole floor and has a total area of 1300 square meters.
 The Library is designed to provide a seating capacity of approximately 160 persons.
 The Library is fully computerized in order to assist librarians and students in a variety of ways.
-Computer terminals are available for the users providing access to the Internet.
 There are 17 public workstations supporting the needs of users, 3 stations for searching the Library’s cataloguing system and 1 station used by the librarians in assisting users and providing training courses.
-In addition, the library has a computer lab with twenty stations, 2 study/presentation rooms with a sitting capacity of 10 users for each room, and a photocopy room with two machines.
+In addition, the library has a computer lab with 20 stations, 2 study/presentation rooms with a sitting capacity of 10 users for each room, and a photocopy room with two machines.
 Wireless network access is also available to all students.

 The Library is open 6 days a week for a total of seventy-four hours.
 The Library schedule is Monday through Friday 8:00 a.m. to 9:00 p.m. and Saturdays from 9:00 a.m. to 6:00p.m.
 In addition, the Library is open 6 days during the Christmas break and 6 days during the Easter break, from 9:00 a.m. to 5:00 p.m.
 Located next to the library, as a separate entity, is a reading room with a capacity for over 50 students.
 The reading room has an extended time schedule since it stays open from 8:00a.m. to midnight, seven days a week.

 In order to encourage students to use the Library, new students are invited to visit the Library during the orientation period.
 The librarians offer a tour of the library and speak about services and operation.
-In addition, faculty members are encouraged to bring their students to the Library for additional training sessions on using specific sources and on effective search strategy methods.
-Library users are offered assistance in locating books, periodicals and searching the Internet.
-In addition to the central reference/reception desk, an information desk is placed in a highly visible area in the middle of the Library, to assist students and faculty.
+Faculty members are encouraged to bring their students to the Library for additional training sessions on using specific sources and on effective search strategy methods.
+Library users are offered assistance in locating books, periodicals and searching the databases.

 Library collections are organized by internationally approved conventions and are arranged for efficient retrieval at the time of need based on the Library of Congress Classification System (LCCS).
 The University’s Library uses the LCCS since 1986.